matteoceriscioli/matteoceriscioli.github.io/_pages/about.md

 - **Multi-Agent Systems** – Designing techniques to verify agents' understanding of their environment.
 - **AI Safety** – Ensuring AI makes safe and reliable decisions.

+## Reviewing
+Reviewer for Behaviormetrika, an international peer-reviewed journal publishing new theoretical and empirical research in data science and statistical modeling.

 ## Publications

 **Matteo Ceriscioli** and Karthika Mohan.
 Agents Robust to Distribution Shifts Learn Causal